 - If you are going to salt the rim of the glass, do so now.
 Pour the sea salt on a small plate.
 Take a lime wedge, or water, and run it around the rim of the glass.
 Press the top of the glass into the salt in a circle motion to fully coat.
 Tap the glass with your hand to knock off any excess.

-- Place blackberries and lime juice in the bottom of wide-mouth jar or glass.
+- Place blackberries and lime juice in the bottom of a wide-mouth jar or glass.
 Muddle the blackberries with the lime juice.
 Add mixture to a shaker with tequila and ice.
 Shake until well combined.

 - Fill each glass with ice and pour in the margarita.
-You can either pour it though the strainer on the shaker so it is not seedy or you can just pour it without the strainer so you get a seeder mix.
+You can either pour it through the strainer on the shaker so it is not seedy or you can just pour it without the strainer so you get a seeder mix.
 I poured most through the strainer and then added some muddled blackberries to the top.
 Garnish with fresh lime and blackberries and enjoy!

 This post may contain affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
 It doesn’t cost you any extra money.
 The compensation helps with expenses to keep ETG up and running.
 I truly appreciate your support!